12 top tips to help you build great client surveys

-- To collect social proof to use on their website and in their wider marketing
+- Collecting social proof to use on their website and in their wider marketing

-- To understand what services clients truly value and where your business can improve
+- Understanding what services clients truly value and where your business can improve

-- To test and understand how clients feel about new ideas and initiatives
+- Testing and understanding how clients feel about new ideas and initiatives

 You may have other reasons but, until you understand what they are, you can’t move on to stage two.